renderghost/endlesss-studio-osc/README.md

 1. Open the side menu by pressing the icon to the right of the tab bar
 2. Press "Upload" (icon of a box with an upward-facing arrow) then "Import"
-3. Choose `Endlesss Studio OSC 1.0.tosc`
+3. Choose `endlesss studio osc.tosc`
 4. Press "Play" to use the patch

 ![touchosc.jpeg](https://github.com/renderghost/endlesss-studio-osc/blob/4bf43205acef9e9bb911625b1bfb674170f0e733/touchosc.jpeg)